Lower back pain and leg pain may be symptoms of sciatica

 This pain can sometimes seem separate from the spine altogether.
 For example, a patient with sciatica pain may experience tingling in the feet or legs without pain in the lower back.
 For this reason, sciatica is sometimes difficult to diagnose.

 Treatment of sciatica

-We offer minimally invasive spine surgery that alleviates pressure on compression nerve roots, thereby relieving patients of chronic neck or back pain.
-Because we use a minimally invasive approach to the spine that avoids the disruption of surrounding muscles, our spine surgery is proven safer and effective compared to traditional open neck or back surgery, and our patients experience a shorter recovery time.^
+We perform minimally invasive spine surgery that relieves pressure on compressed nerve roots, including the sciatic nerve.
+Because we use a muscle-sparing approach to the spine that avoids the disruption of surrounding muscles, our spine surgery is a safer and effective alternative to traditional open neck or back surgery, offering our patients less risk of complication and no lengthy recovery.^

 Patients with sciatica pain may benefit from a minimally invasive decompression surgery, which frees the sciatic nerve by removing a small piece of a damaged disc or bone spur that is pressing against it.
 We also perform minimally invasive stabilization procedures that are our outpatient approach to spinal fusion surgery.
 For more information, contact Laser Spine Institute today.